About the Program

 Lectures are presented as interactive learning modules.
 These modules consist of high-quality production video and graphics mixed with interactive elements that enrich the learning experience yet retain the flexibility and convenience of an online course.
 Our lectures are designed to keep students thoroughly engaged.

 Live Q&A Sessions are real-time, virtual office hours that allow students to interact and share ideas with fellow learners and the instructor through video, screen sharing, chat rooms, interactive polling and a built-in phone and VOIP line.
 These live sessions embrace the concept of peer-to-peer learning, allowing all participants to exchange ideas in this unique educational community.

 Class Size: By keeping class size to about 30 students, our courses encourage active learning and participation.
 The number of students per class will vary depending on the popularity of each course.
 Scientific American and NYU are committed to providing a more personal educational experience than one would receive in a large lecture hall or MOOC.

-Our one-week courses consist of:
+Our short courses consist of:

 - Five, 30-minute Lectures "Interactive Learning Modules" (accessible 24/7, made available about a week before course start date)

 - Five, 30-minute Q&A Sessions, live virtual "Office Hours" (scheduled during course week, times as noted on individual course pages)

 - For some courses, the 5 Q&A sessions are held in 1 week; for others, they are spread over 2 weeks.

 - Note: All Office Hours are archived for later review

 What To Expect